haysjp/euler.nodester/readme.md

 ## Contributing
 Feel free to submit pull requests with solutions!
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+In lieu of a formal styleguide, take care to maintain the existing coding style and lint your changes using [grunt](https://github.com/cowboy/grunt).

 ## Run locally
 Requires Express and Jade